helidon-io/helidon/docs/mp/guides/mp-tutorial.md

     </build>
 </project>
 ```
-<!--@mdc :: -->

-The POM file contains the basic project information and configurations needed to
-get started and does the following:

-- Includes the Helidon MP application parent pom.
+1. Includes the Helidon MP application parent pom.
 This parent pom contains
    dependency and plugin management to keep your application’s pom simple and
    clean.
-- Establishes the Maven coordinates for the new project.
+2. Establishes the Maven coordinates for the new project.
-- Sets the `mainClass` which will be used later when building a JAR file.
+3. Sets the `mainClass` which will be used later when building a JAR file.
 The
    class will be created later in this tutorial.
-- Adds a dependency for the MicroProfile bundle which allows the use of
+4. Adds a dependency for the MicroProfile bundle which allows the use of
    MicroProfile features in the application.
 The helidon-mp parent pom includes
    dependency management, so you don’t need to include a version number here.
 You
    will automatically use the version of Helidon that matches the version of the
    parent pom (4.4.0-SNAPSHOT in this case).
-- Adds plugins to be executed during the build.
+5. Adds plugins to be executed during the build.
 The `maven-dependency-plugin` is
    used to copy the runtime dependencies into your target directory.
 The
    `jandex-maven-plugin` builds an index of your class files for faster loading.
    The Helidon parent pom handles the details of configuring these plugins.
 But
    you can modify the configuration here.
+<!--@mdc :: -->

 > [!TIP]
 > MicroProfile contains features like Metrics, Health Check, Streams Operators,